baryon/tracer/README.md

 		// data.title === 'error' or data.title === 'warn'
 		//do some thing, example write to database, you can use async write to do this

-		//if you don't want contine other filter, then
+		//if you don't want continue other filter, then
 		//return false;
 	}
 	return str.toUpperCase();